lucasolasz/lucasolasz/README.md

 ### About me

-I'm a full stack web developer and currently working at Global Hitss as a Technical Developer.
+I'm a full stack web developer and currently working at TTY2000 as a JAVA Senior Analyst Developer.